 This spectacular rock formation with the iconic hole in it is located off the island of Vágar towards the visually dramatic islet of Tindholmur.
 Drangarnir translates directly to "The sea stacks" and the two sea stacks that together form Drangarnir are called Stóri Drangur or "Large sea stack" and Lítli Drangur or "Small sea stack".
 You can either experience Dangarnir at a distance in the village Bøur or get close to the attraction in a boat.
 The sea arch Drangarnir seen just before sunset.

-Dunnesdrangar is a sea stack on the west coast on Vágar island.
+Dunnesdrangar is the collective name for two sea stack on the west coast on Vágar island.
 In order to reach this attraction, you will walk for an hour from the village Sørvágur right next to Vágar Airport.
-You will walk along a 3 kilometre path across the moor before you get to the sea stack.
+You will walk along a 3 kilometre path across the moor before you get to the vantage point.
 The terrain when approaching Dunnesdrangar will never exceed 200 meters (656 feet) above sea level.
 Dunnesdrangar rises 70 meters out of the ocean.
-There are other sea stacks right next to Dunnesdrangar.
+There are other sea stacks along the craggy west co

 Dúvugarður is an old farm in Saksun.
 The old farmhouse is some 300 years old and now belongs to the national museum.
 When you visit the farm you will get a good idea of how everyday life was like in the Faroe Islands in the past.

 Eiði is a village on the island of Eysturoy.
 In Eiði you will find the famous football stadium nestled next to the Atlantic Ocean.
-You will also have a great look towards the two sea stacks Risin og Kellingin or Giant and his Wife from near Eiði.
+You will also have a great look towards the two sea stacks Risin & Kellingin or Giant and his Wife from near Eiði.
 Just a short drive from Eiði, you will also experience freshwater Lake Eiðisvatn with a surface area at 0,5 square kilometres.
+Eiði sits a short drive from Eiðisskarð, which is the trailhead to Slættaratindur, the highest mountain in the Faroe Island

 Travellers visiting Elduvík will see how a traditional village in the Faroe Island is laid out.
 The houses stand as if they had been dropped from the sky and found their place by chance.
 The reslut is a cosy variety of yards, paths, steps, and ledges, where people not caught up in the straightness of today can find pleasure.

-Eysturoy is the second largest island in the Faroe Islands and hold many popular sights among them: Gjógv, which is the most northernly village on the island and the nearby settlements Funningur and Eiði.
+Eysturoy is the second largest island in the Faroe Islands and holds many popular sights among them: Gjógv, which is the most northernly village on the island and the nearby settlements Funningur and Eiði.
 The island is just a short drive from the capital Tórshavn.
 You will find Slættaratindur the highest mountain in the Faroe Islands on this island elevating 880 metres above ocean level.
+Another popular sight on Eysturoy island is the scenic spot Hvíthamar.

 Photo by Erik Christensen.
 The village of Famjin is looking directly out to the harsh North Atlantic Ocean.
 Famjin is partly protected by a stone reef, which becomes visible at low tide.
 The village is surrounded by the beautiful natural scenery of the highest mountains, Gluggarnir, on Suðuroy.
 There are several inland lakes and waterfalls.